briansunter/site/site/blog/python-setup-pyenv-poetry.md

 # Other Tools
 You will probably encounter many different tools and options, but you shouldn't need many of them.

-## pip
+## Pip
 pip is a dependency management tool included with Python 3.4 and later, though it's pretty simplistic.
-It has the option of installing dependencies from a `requirements.txt` file, but it doesn't have a concept like `poetry.lock` and doesn't handle `virtualenv` for you.
+It has the option of installing dependencies from a `requirements.txt` file, but it doesn't have a concept like `poetry.lock` and doesn't handle virtualenv for you.

 ## setup.py
 `pyproject.toml` is the future standard for declaring Python project metadata and dependencies.
 You may encounter a `setup.py` file to declare project metadata, but this is no longer needed with `pyproject.toml`.

-## pipenv
+## Pipenv
-`pipenv` solves many of the same problems as `poetry` but uses its own file format for listing dependencies called a `Pipfile`.
-This `Pipfile` is very similar to `pyproject.toml`, but is nonstandard, so I prefer `poetry`.
+Pipenv solves many of the same problems as Poetry but uses its own file format for listing dependencies called a `Pipfile`.
+This `Pipfile` is very similar to `pyproject.toml`, but is nonstandard, so I prefer Poetry.

-There's seem to have been some stalls in `pipenvs` development.
+There's seem to have been some stalls in Pipenv's development in its history.
 See this Github issue https://github.com/pypa/pipenv/issues/4058

 > As of writing, it's been 381 days and 669 commits since a release.
 Please consider the impact of the project maintainers' silence regarding the lack of a release

-## Anaconda
+## Conda / Anaconda
 Anaconda is commonly used in data science projects to manage dependencies.
 It includes tools like conda and miniconda.
 Not only does it have its own dependency file format and lockfile, but it also uses a different package repository than any of the other tools.
-Once again, I would avoid using nonstandard build specification formats like the `conda` and `pipenv` formats.
+Once again, I would avoid using nonstandard build specification formats like the conda and Pipenv formats.

 # Conclusion